Bandura: Kyiv-Kharkiv Hybrid bandura

 Attempts have been made to combine aspects of the Kharkiv and Kyiv banduras into a unified instrument.
 The first attempts were made by the Honcharenko brothers in Germany in 1948.
 Attempts were made in the 1960s by Skliar, in the 1980s by V. Herasymenko, and more recently by Vetzal in Canada.

 Orchestral banduras

-Orchestral banduras were first developed by Leonid Haydamaka in Kharkiv 1928 to extend the range of the bandura section in his orchestra of Ukrainian folk instruments.
+Orchestral size banduras were first developed by Leonid Haydamaka in Kharkiv 1928 to extend the range of the bandura section in his orchestra of Ukrainian folk instruments.
 He developed piccolo- and bass-sized instruments tuned, respectively, an octave higher and lower than the standard Kharkiv bandura.

 Other Kyiv-style instruments were developed by Ivan Skliar for use in the Kyiv Bandurist Capella, in particular alto-, bass- and contrabass-sized banduras.
 However, these instruments were not commercially available and were made in very small quantities.

 Ensembles

 The premier ensemble pioneering the bandura in performance in the West is the Ukrainian Bandurist Chorus.
 Other important bandura ensembles in the West that have made significant contributions to the art form are the Canadian Bandurist Capella and the Hnat Khotkevych Ukrainian Bandurist Ensemble.

 Numerous similar ensembles have also become popular in Ukrainian centres, with some small ensembles becoming extremely popular.